 Monday, April 14, 2008

 In her many explorations and journeys, Lini encountered numerous large animal predators, with whom she seemed to possess a certain affinity.
 More than once, Lini's traveling companions or enclave came under threat from some great bear or razor-clawed cat, but with a series of soothing noises and precise motions Lini always tamed the beast and sent it on its way.

 Lini's success at calming animals came to an end one day when a snow leopard bound out of the trees and pinned her to the ground before she could react.
 Her friends scattered, leaving Lini alone to face the beast.
-Although fascinated by the cat's power and speed, and appreciative of its beauty, Lini trembled under its massive paw and tears leaked from her eyes.
+Although fascinated by the cat's power and speed, and appreciative of the animal's beauty, Lini trembled under her massive paw and tears leaked from her eyes.
 She knew she faced her doom, and she found it cruelly ironic how death came to claim her.